-(1) Site Organization.
+(1) Site Organization

-Drawings and photos that illustrate required and desirable elements of site organization, site design, and architecture can be found in Appendix C.
+Drawings and photos that illustrate required and desirable elements of site organization, site design, and architecture can be found in the Illustrations.

 - (a) New buildings: - i.
-Buildings shall be setback from the sidewalk no more than 10 feet. - ii.
-Off-street parking shall be provided on the side or in the rear of buildings (see Appendix C Picture 1). - iii.
+Buildings shall be setback from the sidewalk no more than 10 feet.

+ii.
+Off-street parking shall be provided on the side or in the rear of buildings (see Illustrations- Picture 1).

+iii.
 If parking is at the side of a building, a minimum landscaped buffer of up to fifteen (15) feet in width, but in no case less than five (5) feet, of a density to block visibility, shall be required by the Planning Board between the parking area and the back edge of sidewalk.
 The landscape shall include a mixture of trees, hedges or shrubs, with optional hardscape.
-Acceptable landscape materials include: trees, hedges, shrubs, or low walls of brick, stone, wrought iron, or an acceptable substitute (see Appendix C - Pictures 2 and 3).
+Acceptable landscape materials include: trees, hedges, shrubs, or low walls of brick, stone, wrought iron, or an acceptable substitute (see Illustrations - Pictures 2 and 3).

-(b) Redevelopment of existing sites:
+(b) Redevelopment of existing sites: Alteration of an existing developed lot shall bring the site into greater conformance with the standards of the GH District in accordance with \$140-22.1G(i).
 If the proposed alterations to an existing building or structure involve an area less than 50% of a building's or structure's floor area or 50% of the exterior improved area of the lot, the alterations shall bring the site into greater conformance with the standards of the GH District.

-For example, if an existing commercial site with parking in front (see Appendix C - Picture 4, Panel 1) is proposed to be redeveloped, improvements should be provided up to the edge of pavement of the road fronting the lot.
-Any new buildings shall be located closer to the street (see yard requirements) with prominent pedestrian connections to the sidewalk and sidewalks provided where needed (see Appendix C - Picture 4, Panel 3).
-Also see Appendix C - Pictures 6, 7, and 8, which illustrate three different design concepts for the same site that would all conform to the new design standards.
+For example, if an existing commercial site with parking in front (see Illustrations - Picture 4, Panel 1) is proposed to be redeveloped, improvements should be provided up to the edge of pavement of the road fronting the lot.
+Any new buildings shall be located closer to the street (see yard requirements) with prominent pedestrian connections to the sidewalk and sidewalks provided where needed (see Illustrations- Picture 4, Panel 3).
+Also see Illustrations - Pictures 6, 7, and 8, which illustrate three different design concepts for the same site that would all conform to the new design standards.

-(c) Mixed-use buildings of two to three stories, with retail uses on the ground floor and residential or office uses on the upper levels, are encouraged in the commercial portions of the hamlet (see Appendix C - Picture 5).
+(c) Mixed-use buildings of two to three stories, with retail uses on the ground floor and residential or office uses on the upper levels, are encouraged in the commercial portions of the hamlet (see Illustrations - Picture 5).
 Small-lot single-family homes should continue to be the predominant building type in the neighborhood areas of the hamlet.

-(2) Site Design.
+(2) Site Design

 - (a) A minimum landscape buffer of 15 feet consisting of native plantings that provide year-round screening is required along property boundaries adjoining a residential use. - (b) A minimum of 10% of the parking lot shall be comprised of landscaping.
 A landscaped island equal to one parking space for every ten spaces is required to break up continuous areas of pavement within a parking lot.
-A minimum of one shade tree, at least 2.5" DBH at planting, is required to be planted in a landscaped island for every 15 parking spaces proposed.
-A well-designed lot is shown in Appendix C, Picture 9. - (c) Use of green infrastructure and low impact development techniques for stormwater management in parking areas are strongly encouraged.

-Examples of green infrastructure are shown in Appendix C - Pictures 11 and 12.
+A minimum of one shade tree, at least 3" DBH at planting, is required to be planted in a landscaped island for every 15 parking spaces proposed.
+A well-designed lot is shown in Illustrations, Picture 9. - (c) Use of green infrastructure and low impact development techniques for stormwater management in parking areas are strongly encouraged.
+Examples of green infrastructure are shown in Illustrations - Pictures 11 and 12.